iterative/dvc.org/static/docs/tutorial/sharing-data.md

 have a write access to it, so in order to follow the tutorial you will need to either create your own s3 bucket or use other types of [remote storage](/doc/commands-reference/remote).
-E.g. you can set up a local remote as we did in our ["Get Started" section](/doc/get-started/configure).
+E.g. you can set up a local remote as we did in the [Get Started configure](/doc/get-started/configure) section.

 ```dvc
     $ dvc remote add -d upstream s3://dvc-share/classify